How Occupational Therapy Can Help Gifted Children (And Their Exhausted Parents!)

 Dr. Harvey Karp’s Happiest Toddler on the Block program is amazingly effective at teaching children how to handle the strong emotions of early childhood, and teaching parents how to support their children without crushing their spirit.
 I use his incredible techniques with every gifted client I see.
 Children with ASD respond, children with SPD respond, and gifted children respond.
 Dr. Karp’s strategies allow children to learn how to express their feelings without judgement, and teach parents to set limits and place consequences on behavior without crushing a child’s spirit.
 Isn’t that what we all want for our children?
 Check out Stretch Your Toddler’s Patience, Starting Today! even if your child is not a toddler.
 It turns out that Dr. Karp’s easy technique for handling demands works on impatient people at almost any age.
 You just alter your presentation to fit their more mature emotional state and communication level!

-Should you consult a psychologist?
-If you are expecting to get concrete strategies to manage your toddler’s or preschooler’s highs and lows, probably not.
+If you are expecting to get concrete strategies to manage your toddler’s or preschooler’s everyday highs and lows, probably not.
 My professional experiences and my search online for resources from psychologists has lead me to believe that they don’t start being really interested in or helpful until your child is in primary school.
 If your toddler is being a problem in daycare or preschool because she doesn’t want to do the “stupid” macaroni pictures, and instead wants to read their chapter book at age 3, most psychologists don’t seem to know what to say.
 Here is something more helpful: Why Gifted Children Aren’t Their Teacher’s Favorite Students….

 Most psychologists don’t see things that way, but the few working with gifted children will know what I am talking about.
 I believe that therapy for gifted children effects change in a very similar manner to therapy for the autistic child; therapy can make daily life easier, and it can help a child learn to handle their thoughts and experiences with greater comfort and ease.
 Life gets better.
 It doesn’t change the diagnosis: brain function changes as it learns to adapt and make better connections, but the structure of the gifted brain will remain unique.
 Occupational therapists support gifted children and their families in exactly the same way we support people in the special needs community: without judgement or dismissing problems that arise in living.